 Having been told that the car was Lizard Green we were expecting it to be bright, but when the trailer was opened it was still quite a shock!

-We are always thorough with our induction process when a car arrives, but even more so when the owner isn’t present.
-This car had spent a little time at the dealership prior to it coming to us, but they had respected our client’s instructions not to touch it before delivery.
+We are always thorough with our induction process when a car arrives, especially when the owner isn’t present.
+This car had spent a little time at the dealership prior to it coming to us, but they had respected our client\’s instructions not to touch it before delivery.
 We weren’t surprised to see the usual fine layer of dirt on the car, but more of a surprise was the amount of sand everywhere.
-After some investigation, it would appear that the unusual weather conditions that have led to 2018 being a super hot summer in the UK hadn’t ignored the continent either.
+After some investigation, it appeared that the unusual weather conditions that led to 2018 being a super hot summer in the UK hadn’t ignored the continent either.
 Whilst waiting to be loaded at the dock, a large storm containing Saharan sand had dumped its contents on many vehicles awaiting export, damaging some rather badly.
 So whilst it meant we took some extra care during our wash process, our client’s car got away with that unscathed.

 One thing that was spotted by our transporter, prior to loading the car into the trailer, was a small dent on the passenger door.
-We had no idea where it happened, but with no damage to the paint it was an easy fix for our PDR (paintless dent repair) expert to address a few days later.
+With no damage to the paint it was an easy fix for our PDR (paintless dent repair) expert to address a few days later.
 It was 100% removed, leaving no trace it ever existed.
 There is a good chance that most people would have missed this minor dent, but this is exactly why we don’t use ‘most people’.
 The partners we choose to work with share the same obsessive eye for detail as us.